Why It Works

 Napa cabbage leaves

-Combine chicken bones, ham, scallion whites, half of scallion greens, ginger, and white peppercorns in a saucepan and cover with cold water.
-Bring to a boil over high heat, reduce to a simmer, and simmer for 2 1/2 hours.
-Strain broth, season to taste with salt, cover, and refrigerate until set into a semi-firm jelly, at least 8 hours.
+Combine chicken bones, ham, scallion whites, half of scallion greens, ginger, and white peppercorns in a stockpot and cover with cold water.
+Bring to a boil over high heat, reduce to a simmer, and simmer, uncovered, for 2 1/2 hours.
+Line a fine-mesh strainer with cheesecloth, and set over a large heatproof bowl.
+Carefully pour bone broth through strainer into bowl until the liquid has been strained.
+Discard solids in strainer.
+Season to taste with salt, cover, and refrigerate until set into a semi-firm jelly, at least 8 hours.
+Scrape off the fat that sets on top of the chilled bone broth and discard.

 Meanwhile, combine pork, shrimp, soy sauce, wine, sugar, 1 teaspoon salt, and remaining scallion greens in a food processor.
 Process until a fine paste is formed, about 12 to 15 one-second pulses.
 Refrigerate until ready to use.